copsTvFan/cops-episode-guide/guide.md

 **Coast to Coast 14**

 - (Fort Worth, TX -- 11:02 PM Roll Call) East Division -- Sgt.
 Phillip South talks about a string of home invasion where 4-5 black males hit Vietnamese residences between 10p -- 1am, no description of people or vehicles.
 Their MO is to kick in the front door, 4 go in and 1 looks out.
 They take TVs, VCRs and cash.
-- In Fort Worth, Texas, Officer Jacoby helps apprehend the driver of a stolen vehicle and, upon searching the suspect, recovers several distinct tools associated with professional car thieves.
+(12:20 AM Officer Assistance Call) Officer Carolyn Jacoby helps apprehend the driver of a stolen vehicle and, upon searching the suspect, recovers several distinct tools associated with professional car thieves.
-- In Des Moines, IA, Officer Cornwell stops a suspect for a routine traffic violation and finds a biohazard container filled with syringes and methampehtamine inside his van.
-In Chattanooga, TN, the Street Crimes Unit arrests several suspected drug dealers during a buy-bust operation.
+- (Des Moines, IA -- 8:48 PM Traffic Stop) Officer Darren Cornwell stops a suspect for a routine traffic violation and finds a biohazard container filled with syringes and methamphetamine inside his van.
+- (Chattanooga, TN -- 11:15 AM Briefing) Sgt.
+Greg Bowman, Officer Jamie Hixson, Officer William Redman, Officer Karl Lewis, Sgt.
+Darrel Turner.
+The Street Crimes Unit arrests several suspected drug dealers during a buy-bust operation.

 ## CP-1424

 Aired 2002-02-16.

-**Coast to Coast 15** (Fort Worth, TX -- 9:08 PM Suspicious Activity) East Division -- Officer J.R.
+**Coast to Coast 15**

+- (Fort Worth, TX -- 9:08 PM Suspicious Activity) East Division -- Officer J.R.
 Mendoza is very proud of being a cop, it's a family tradition with sever members including his father, a few uncles, younger cousin and brother are cops.
 He loves the city, gotten a lot in return.
 His partner Officer Antonio Maldonaldo II says they are going to a known drug house and they are going to watch it and see if they can catch any deals.
 He goes out with binoculars to watch.
 They draw their weapons and order a suspect to exit his vehicle after they observe him participate in an drug transaction.
-In Des Moines, IA Officer Wilson is dispatched to investigate a domestic dispute and receives a report that two suspects are armed with a knife and a pair of scissors.
-In Fort Worth, TX Officers Mendoza and Nolan search a driver's vehicle after observing the occupants leaving a house used for drug dealing.
+- In Des Moines, IA Officer Wilson is dispatched to investigate a domestic dispute and receives a report that two suspects are armed with a knife and a pair of scissors.
+- In Fort Worth, TX Officers Mendoza and Nolan search a driver's vehicle after observing the occupants leaving a house used for drug dealing.

 ## CP-1425

 Aired 2002-02-23.

-**Coast to Coast 16** (Fort Worth, TX -- 4:16 PM Stolen Vehicle Call) North Division -- Officer W.E.
+**Coast to Coast 16**

+- (Fort Worth, TX -- 4:16 PM Stolen Vehicle Call) North Division -- Officer W.E.
 Spakes has been there 3 years in NPD2 Baker District.
 It's primarily a Hispanic community, a barrio.
 The biggest problem is communication since he doesn't speak Spanish well.
 He is Baker 14 and goes to a stolen car pursuit that lead to a crash on 28th and Angle in a residential area.
 The car is the wrong way in the bushes, the front tire is gone, the hood and front end is wrecked and there is smoke coming from the engine.
 Officer Ernesto Flores caught the black passenger in a red shirt soon after.
 The Mexican driver in the yellow shirt and blue jeans is missing.
 They find him in a fetal position next to the car in the bushes.
 W.E. gives him a sternum rub which makes him move.
 He is OK.
 They brief Sgt.
 William Hernandez on the scene afterwards.
-Des Moines, AI (8:55 PM Domestic Disturbance Call) 3rd Watch -- Officer John Poplawski is Polish & Spanish and people wonder where he got his name.
+- (Des Moines, IA -- 8:55 PM Domestic Disturbance Call) 3rd Watch -- Officer John Poplawski is Polish & Spanish and people wonder where he got his name.
 It works out because he is able to communicate with the community.
 Officer Kenneth Brown is his partner.
 They speak with a woman who claims her daughter's intoxicated boyfriend damaged a mailbox and then fled the scene.
-In Chattanooga, TN, Officer Willoughby apprehends a driver who ignored instructions to pull over.
+- In Chattanooga, TN, Officer Willoughby apprehends a driver who ignored instructions to pull over.

 ## CP-1426

 Aired 2002-03-02.

-**Coast to Coast 17** (Tampa, FL -- 12:02 AM Traffic Stop) Hillsborough County, FL -- Officer White arrests a suspect operating a vehicle with a suspended license who admits to having consumed a few drinks earlier that day.
-Fort Worth, TX -- Officer Genualdo questions a victim who claims that a suspect put a knife to her neck, robbed her of money and fled the scene.
+**Coast to Coast 17**

+- (Tampa, FL -- 12:02 AM Traffic Stop) Hillsborough County, FL -- Officer White arrests a suspect operating a vehicle with a suspended license who admits to having consumed a few drinks earlier that day.
+- Fort Worth, TX -- Officer Genualdo questions a victim who claims that a suspect put a knife to her neck, robbed her of money and fled the scene.
 Later, a police helicopter is dispatched to investigate when a man fitting the suspect's description is spotted running across a nearby river.
-Tampa, FL -- Officer Dennison searches.
+- Tampa, FL -- Officer Dennison searches.

 ## CP-1427

 Aired 2002-02-23.

-**Coast to Coast 18** (Tampa, FL -- 1:55 AM Burglary in Progress) District 2 -- Officer David Dennison says his dad was a cop for 29 years, still is and he worked graveyard too and he always wanted to follow in his footsteps.
+**Coast to Coast 18**

+- (Tampa, FL -- 1:55 AM Burglary in Progress) District 2 -- Officer David Dennison says his dad was a cop for 29 years, still is and he worked graveyard too and he always wanted to follow in his footsteps.
 He is dispatched to investigate a burglary-in-progress at a local warehouse filled with expensive merchandise.
-In San Bernardino, CA, Officers Alcala and Arca search for a 77-year-old suspect who kicked in the door of a residence and threatened the occupants with a large knife.
-In Fort Worth, TX, Officers Tate and Eddleman stop a driver operating a car with an expired registration and, upon searching the vehicle discover a shotgun, drugs and more.
+- In San Bernardino, CA, Officers Alcala and Arca search for a 77-year-old suspect who kicked in the door of a residence and threatened the occupants with a large knife.
+- In Fort Worth, TX, Officers Tate and Eddleman stop a driver operating a car with an expired registration and, upon searching the vehicle discover a shotgun, drugs and more.

 ## CP-1428